-When analog text closed captioning is selected, a large black or gray box appears on your TV screen if no text is being sent.
+When analog text closed captioning is selected, a large black or gray box appears on your TV screen if no signal is broadcast.

 Background

 To make the analog closed captions easier to read, you can choose to display the background color as either black or gray behind the captions.